 - Side sleeping on the Mint, the mattress is relieving most of the pressure on my shoulders and hips.
 I sink into the Adaptive Foam and into the transition layer and feel very comfortable.

 - Back sleeping on the Purple, I feel more support than I felt on the Mint.
 My hips and butt collapse the gel grid layer, but the rest of the grid supports me.
+Between the two, it is the best mattress for back sleepers.

 - When I move to my side, the Purple is giving me a bit of pressure relief.
 However, I think I’m almost too light for this mattress.
 I am not heavy enough to get the most pressure relief from the Purple.